andyLaurito92/programming-exercises/meta/production_engineer/andyinterview.md

 And they problem was: Let's assume we are in a startup, we have the above architecture, and we are trying to do continuos integration, continuos deployment.
 We are trying to release a new version, and we are told that customers are having experience downgrade or even downtimes while doing so.
 Could you fix the problem?

+#### Solution

+One possible solution to the exercise about is to use bittorrent as this twitter guy explained almost 15 years ago :) https://vimeo.com/11280885?signup=true